 International students planning on traveling to the United States for personal travel or to attend a conference will need a U.S. Visitor’s Visa if they are a citizen of a country that is currently not part of the U.S. Visa Waiver Program (VWP).

-All applicants in Canada between the ages of 16 and 60 intending to apply for U.S. Visitor Visa while in Canada will need to apply in person at a U.S. Consulate or Embassy.
+All applicants in Canada between the ages of 14 and 79 intending to apply for U.S. Visitor Visa while in Canada may need to apply in person at a U.S. Consulate or Embassy.
 Those in London, Ontario should schedule an interview at the U.S. Consulate in Toronto.
-To apply in person, you must first make an appointment.
+To apply, you must first submit your application and make an appointment online.

 Students are advised to make an appointment and apply for their U.S. Visitor Visa well in advance of their planned trip to the United States as it can sometimes take several weeks or months to get an appointment date.

 As of October 2014, "certain qualified individuals [can] apply for a visa to the U.S. without being interviewed.”
 Under this new program, “applicants will be informed of their eleigibility for the PAW program when they apply for a visa appointment at canada.usvisa-info.com.
 Qualified individuals will be instructed to submit their applications by mail, saving the time and expense of a visit to a U.S. consular facility.

 In addition, some other first-time visa applicants such as children applying before their 14th birthday and applicants over the age of 79 are exempt from personal appearance and will be informed of their eligibility for the PAW through the online appoinmtent system.”
 1

 Note: If you have been exempted from attending an in-person appointment under the Personal Appearance Waiver Program, you must submit all required supporting documentation in the application package.

 You can view current visa processing times online.